Meet the Board

 Nigel Kleinfeld FCA

-John has spent most of his career working in the NHS as a construction project manager.
+John was elected to the CAST board in 2018 and Re-elected 2020.
+He has spent most of his career working in the NHS as a construction project manager.
 Outside of work he enjoys football, live music and real ale, and is an enthusiastic song-writer and all-grain brewer.

 John’s favourite players include Eddie Firmani, Charlie Wright, Alan Campbell, Derek Hales, Steve Brown, Mark Kinsella and Clive Mendonca.
 If he had to choose one from that short list it would have to be Mark Kinsella, a wonderful footballer and an inspirational leader.